 - co-morbidities are a focus of treatment

 - patients and their families are an integral part of their care

 - you are a valued member of the health care team.

 Queensland Rural Medical Education

 The Longlook Program that you’ve joined is well regarded locally on the Darling Downs and around Australia.
-Longlook students are sought-after in hospitals and health facilities of the Darling Downs, South Burnett and the Granite Belt.
+Longlook students are sought-after in hospitals and health facilities of the Darling Downs, South Burnett and the Sunshine Coast Hinterland.

 Longlook is somewhat unique in Australia in being a longitudinal rural community based program for the final and penultimate years in a postgraduate Doctor of Medicine program.
 It arose by a combination of (Griffith) student activism, seeking positive rural experiences in their medical program, and rural clinical supervisor requests for motivated students to come to rural hospitals and practices for long enough periods of time to become part of the rural health team.
 The initial Longlook trial in 2010 at Warwick and Stanthorpe was without external funding but with great local support.